vipra-uwf/VIPRA/docs/pages/modules.md

 [Input](modules/input.md) modules handle loading input for the simulation.
 There are several specialized input types:
 - [Serializable Input](modules/input.md#seiralizable-input) modules are inputs that allow for serialization of their values.
 Needed for [Parameter Sweep](parameter_sweep.md) runs.
 - [Parameter Input](modules/input.md#parameter-input) modules are able to load parameters
-- [Polygon Input](modules/input.md#polygon-input) modules are able to load polygons for use in obstacle sets
+- [Map Input](modules/input.md#polygon-input) modules are able to load the geometry for maps

 ### Output